World Editions: History

+Award-winning titles

+In 2020, Helios Disaster by Linda Bostroem Knausgaard was longlisted for the National Book Award.In the same year, The Bitch by Pilar Quintana was selected as a National Book Award Finalist in Translation.
+In 2021, Maryse Condé Waiting for the Waters to Rise was longlisted for the National Book Award in Translation, and Samar Yazbek's Planet of Clay was honored as a National Book Award Finalist in Translation.
+In the same year, Dutch author Jaap Robben was longlisted for the International Booker Prize with his book Summer Brother.
+In 2023, Pilar Quintana's Abyss was a National Book Award in Translation Finalist and Maryse Condé's The Gospel According to the New World was selected an International Booker Prize Finalist.
+Syrian writer Samar Yazbek was once again a National Book Award in Translation Finalist in 2024 with her novel Where the Wind Calls Home.

 Non-translated titles

 Though the focus is on translations, World Editions also publishes novels that were originally written in English.
 In September 2018, World Editions published the powerful and intimate memoir Always Another Country by Sisonke Msimang; a book that has received enthusiastic reviews from both US and UK press.
 In 2016, World Editions published four Carol Shields novels: The Stone Diaries, Happenstance, Mary Swann, and The Republic of Love.
-These will be the first republications from the publisher.
+These were the first republications from the publisher.
+In 2025, World Editions published State of Emergency by Jeremy Tiang, winner of the 2018 Singapore Literature Prize.

 Design of books

 Tessa van der Waals (Netherlands) is responsible for the cover design, cover typography, and art direction of all World Editions books.
 She works in the internationally renowned tradition of Dutch Design.
 Her bright and powerful visual aesthetic maintains a harmony between image and typography, and captures the unique atmosphere of each book.
 She works closely with internationally celebrated photographers, artists, and letter designers.
 Her work has frequently been awarded prizes for Best Dutch Book Design.

 World Editions covers are edited by lithographer Bert van der Horst of BFC Graphics (Netherlands).

-Suzan Beijer (Netherlands) is responsible for the typography and careful interior book design of all World Editions titles.
+Euan Monaghan (Netherlands) is responsible for the typography and careful interior book design of all World Editions titles.

 The text on the inside covers and the press quotes are set in Circular, designed by Laurenz Brunner (Switzerland) and published by Swiss type foundry Lineto.

 All World Editions books are set in the typeface Dolly, specifically designed for book typography.
 Dolly creates a warm page image perfect for an enjoyable reading experience.
 This typeface is designed by Underware, a European collective formed by Bas Jacobs (Netherlands), Akiem Helmling (Germany), and Sami Kortemäki (Finland).
-Underware are also the creators of the World Editions logo, which meets the design requirement that ‘a strong shape can always be drawn with a toe in the sand.’
+Underware are also the creators of the World Editions logo, which meets the design requirement that "a strong shape can always be drawn with a toe in the sand".